Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Conclusion

-\section{CONCLUSION}
+\name achieves strong improvements over competitive baselines for substitutable and complementary inference, and remains effective in cold-start scenarios.
+It also consistently outperforms baselines across item degree groups and under increasing levels of injected noise, suggesting that \name learns more robust item representations from noisy, weak behavior supervision.
+These results indicate that \name can be particularly useful in practical settings where behavioral signals are both noisy and long-tailed. \paragraph{\textbf{Limitations:}} First, \name assumes static relationships and does not model temporal dynamics (\eg seasonality or evolving complements).
+Second, \name scores item pairs primarily through shared item representations and does not incorporate edge-specific context (\eg query intent, user segment, or session context), which could be important for capturing certain types of complementarity.
+Finally, \name does not consider independent item-item relationships during training and inference.
+We leave these directions to future work.

+\section{Conclusion}

-We identified two critical challenges in modeling substitutable and complementary relationships: noisy user behavior data and heavy-tailed user-behavior distributions.
-To address these, we proposed \textsc{MMSC}, a multi-modal relational item representation learning framework leveraging item associations and content information.
-Our empirical results show that \name can effectively learn excels in modeling items with sparse and noisy associations.
+We identify two key challenges in modeling substitutable and complementary item relationships: (i) behavior-derived edges (\eg co-view/co-purchase) are noisy proxies for true relations, and (ii) user behaviors follow heavy-tailed distributions, leaving many items with sparse relational evidence.
+To address these challenges, we propose \textsc{MMSC}, a multi-modal relational item representation learning framework that jointly leverages behavior-based item associations and multi-modal item content, while denoising weak behavior supervision via self-supervised learning and LLM augmentation.

+For future work, we will explore modeling independent item-item relations beyond co-occurrence graphs and incorporating temporal dynamics to capture how substitutable and complementary relationships evolve over time.